 Avenay is a much less known village than its neighbours to the south and southwest.
-Therefore, they have added a further part to an old Mareuil saying: “Aÿ le nom, Mareuil le bon, Avenay passe avant”.
+Therefore, they have added a further part to an old Mareuil saying: “Aÿ le nom, Mareuil le bon, Avenay passe avant”, where the final part means “(but) Avenay comes before”.
 This is not just an expression of the type of local patriotism found in most wine-growing villages, because Avenay was apparently a well-known village in the days when Champagne produced still wines.
 Among others, the Avenay wines were praised by the French 17th century libertine and hedonist Charles de Saint-Évremond, who fled to England in 1661 to avoid being jailed in the Bastille.

 The vineyards in Avenay-Val-d’Or to a large part consist of south-facing slopes, but uneven features in the landscape means that there are also other directions and more flat vineyard.
 The vineyards are dominated by Pinot Noir.

-Champagne houses that use vineyards in this village include Bollinger, Moët & Chandon, and Philipponnat.
+Champagne houses that use vineyards in this village include Bollinger, Henriot, Moët & Chandon, Mumm, Philipponnat, and Veuve Clicqout.

 Single vineyard sites